deeplearning4j/deeplearning4j/word2vec.md

 An example of sentiment analysis using [Word2Vec is here](http://deeplearning4j.org/sentiment_analysis_word2vec.html).

 (We are still testing our recent implementations of Doc2vec and GLoVE -- watch this space!)

+###<a name="patent">Google's Word2vec Patent</a>

+Word2vec is [a method of computing vector representations of words](http://arxiv.org/pdf/1301.3781.pdf) introduced by a team of researchers led by Tomas Mikolov in 2013.
+Google [hosts an open-source version of Word2vec](https://code.google.com/p/word2vec/) released under an Apache 2.0 license.
+In 2014, Mikolov left Google for Facebook, and in May 2015, [Google was granted a patent for the method](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&p=1&u=%2Fnetahtml%2FPTO%2Fsearch-bool.html&r=1&f=G&l=50&co1=AND&d=PTXT&s1=9037464&OS=9037464&RS=9037464), which does not abrogate the Apache license under which it has been released.